 One of the most engaging projects involves observing a rotting piece of meat.
 Rich Fox leaves a piece of meat in a nearby field overnight.
 The students then observe at different times over the next few days which insects are attracted to it or even have laid their eggs inside!
 This experiment replicates a technique used by forensic scientists to identify how long a body has been dead and decaying.

-In addition to examining a large variety of physical evidence, students performed a mock autopsy using fetal pig specimens.
-Students use the same incisions a forensic pathologist or medical examiner uses to conduct an autopsy on a human subject.
+In addition to examining a large variety of physical evidence, students perform a mock autopsy using fetal pig specimens.
+Students use the same incisions a forensic pathologist or medical examiner use to conduct an autopsy on a human subject.
 Upon completion of the autopsy, students place all organs and connective tissue back into the body cavity and suture the Y incision closed using a curved suture needle and thread—much as a forensic pathologist would close a human subject.

 Students also created facial reconstructions by hand, using oil based clay and in depth tissue measurements provided by forensic anthropologists.
 These facial reconstructions are often used to identify missing persons and victims in cold cases.